-According to the CBAP Recertification handbook, there are 2 main reasons why IIBA requires Business Analysts to recertify: To ensure BAs keep up with changes in the profession and to ensure that they contribute to the profession.
+According to the CBAP Recertification handbook, there are two main reasons why IIBA requires Business Analysts to recertify: To ensure BAs keep up with changes in the profession and to ensure that they contribute to the profession.

 Whether you are considering CBAP certification, you just obtained or are looking to renew your certification, this piece presents a list of 10 facts you should know.

-- Each CBAP recipient will receive an email at least 3 months from their anniversary date notifying them that their recertification date is approaching, with all the necessary links and information required to apply.
+- Each CBAP recipient will receive an email at least three months from their anniversary date notifying them that their recertification date is approaching, with all the necessary links and information required to apply.
 An examination date of April 18, 2013 results in a certification expiration date of April 18, 2016.
 You will need to complete the CBAP® Recertification Application Form and upload a completed CBAP CDU Reporting Form as part of the recertification process.

 - One Continuing Development Unit (CDU) is earned for each hour spent within a planned and structured learning environment or professional activity.

-- CDUs can be earned from 6 different categories.
+- CDUs can be earned from six different categories.
 CBAP recipients may achieve their CDUs in any combination of the various categories with each category having a maximum number that can be applied for within each recertification cycle as illustrated in the diagram below.

 - A minimum of 60 CDUs should be reported with the possibility to carry over 20 extra CDUs earned in the third year to the next reporting cycle.

 - CBAP recipients should keep a copy of their submission for at least 18 months after their recertification, as some recipients may be selected randomly for auditing.